mihail911/mihail911.github.io/src/pages/articles/2018-22-10---Transformers-Attention-In-Disguise/index.md

 The positional encoding added to the encoder and decoder inputs is the first question mark in the model.
 What's up with that?

 Recall that the positional encoding is designed to help the model learn some notion of sequences and relative positioning of tokens.
-This is important of course for language-based tasks and is necessary because we are not making use of any traditional recurrent units.
+This is crucial for language-based tasks especially here because we are not making use of any traditional recurrent units.

 In the Transformer architecture, the positional encoding is a vector described by the following equations: